waynecun/sui-docs/docs/contribute/style-guide.md

 slug: /style-guide
 ---

-# Sui Foundation | Sui Docs Content Style Guide
+# Sui Foundation | Sui Docs Style Guide

-Version .1 Published 2023-05-04

 This document defines the styles, word and term usage, and content formatting for Sui documentation.
 Entries are in alphabetical order.
 A style guide is never finished.
 Expect continued iterations to add additional styles, additional information to existing styles, and infrequently a change to an existing style.